Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Privacy and Security Risks in Distributed ML

 \subsubsection{Membership Inference Attack}

-The membership inference attack (MIB) is mainly focused on the privacy attack.
-Previous attack targeting distributed recommender systems \cite{calandrino2011you} intended to infer which input will lead a change on the output by observing temporal patterns from the learning model.
-In \cite{shokri2017membership}, Shokri \emph{et al.} investigated the differences of the models to infer whether an input exists in the training dataset or not for the supervised model.
-In particular, a shadow model that analogs a similar structure of the targeted model in a black-box fashion.
-Following \cite{shokri2017membership}, Song \emph{et al.} in \cite{song2017machine} attempted to record the training data with black-box access.
-Then, the authors in \cite{ateniese2015hacking} have exploited the knowledge of learning models to hidden markov model and attack support vector machine in classification tasks.
+The membership inference attack (MIA) is mainly focused {on privacy attacks}.
+A previous attack targeting distributed recommend systems \cite{calandrino2011you} intended to infer which input will lead to a change in the output by observing temporal patterns from the learning model.
+In \cite{Shokri2017Membership}, Shokri \emph{et al.} have investigated the differences between the models to infer whether an input exists in the training dataset for the supervised model.
+In particular, a shadow model analogs as a similar structure to the targeted model in a black-box fashion.
+Following \cite{Shokri2017Membership}, Song \emph{et al.} in \cite{song2017machine} attempted to record the training data with black-box access.
+Then, the authors in \cite{ateniese2015hacking} have exploited the knowledge of learning models to hide the Markov model and attack support vector machine in classification tasks.
 Also, related works \cite{aono2017privacy,hitaj2017deep,melis2018inference} presented inference attacks against distributed deep learning \cite{mcmahan2017communication,shokri2015privacy}.
 In particular, Aono \emph{et al.} \cite{aono2017privacy} aimed to attack the privacy-preserving learning framework proposed in \cite{shokri2015privacy}, and revealed that partial data samples can be revealed by an honest-but-curious server.
-However, the operation that the single point batch size limits its effectiveness .
-Also, a white-box attack against \cite{shokri2015privacy} has been proposed in \cite{hitaj2017deep}, which used generative adversarial networks (GAN) to produce similar samples with a targeted training dataset, however, the proposed algorithm lost the effectiveness in the black-box access.
-Finally, Truex \emph{et al.} in \cite{truex2018towards} has showed that the MIB is usually data-driven, and Melis \emph{et al.} in \cite{melis2018inference} have demonstrated the way that a malicious participant infers sensitive properties in distributed learning.
-Other MIBs focused on genomic research studies \cite{backes2016membership,homer2008resolving}, in which the attack is designed to infer the presence of a specific information of individuals within an aggregated genomic dataset \cite{homer2008resolving}, locations \cite{pyrgelis2017knock}, and noisy statistics in general \cite{dwork2015robust}.
+However, the operation that the single-point batch size limits its effectiveness.
+Also, a white-box attack against \cite{shokri2015privacy} has been proposed in \cite{hitaj2017deep}, which used generative adversarial networks (GAN) to produce similar samples with a targeted training dataset, however, the proposed algorithm lost effectiveness in the black-box access.
+Finally, Truex \emph{et al.} in \cite{truex2018towards} has shown that the MIA is usually data-driven, and Melis \emph{et al.} in \cite{melis2018inference} have demonstrated the way that a malicious participant infers sensitive properties in distributed learning.
+Other MIAs focused on genomic research studies \cite{backes2016membership,homer2008resolving}, in which the attack is designed to infer the presence of specific information of individuals within an aggregated genomic dataset \cite{homer2008resolving}, locations \cite{pyrgelis2017knock}, and noisy statistics in general \cite{dwork2015robust}.